Dino-Burger/matplotlib-chatbot/idea.md

 - Bot generates code.

 # Questions to clarify
 - Which plotting library to use?
 Matplotlib, plotly, plotly express?
-- What would be good decision criteria?
+What would be good decision criteria? --> Don't know
 - Just write use cases myself?
-Use stack overflow as inspiration?
+Use stack overflow as inspiration? --> I guess so.
-- Basic network structure.
+- Basic neural network structure.
 I have NO clue.
 - Slot Filling and Intent Detection may be modeled differently.
 - M0, research, is already quite challenging.
 Where to start?
 - M0: use a chatbot framework? do it all by hand?
 (I guess latter).
-- Adam: Where can I learn what? how much would be hardcoded?
+- Adam: Where can I learn (ML) what?
+How much would be hardcoded?
-- Use ATIS (Airline Travel Information Systems) data set
+- Use ATIS (Airline Travel Information Systems) data set?

+# Questions 2: more technical
+- Can I create multiple intents from a single sentence like: "Plot x vs y, with red and blue markers, respectively"?
+I should get two chained intents:
+    - first: plot x vs y,
+    - second: make x red,
+    - third: make y blue.

 # Design points
 - Subplots are out of scope